linzjs/linz/docs/defaults.rst

   }

 ``res.locals.styles`` contains all the styles used by Linz, be careful when removing/updating these as it could break functionality within Linz.
+You should use the existing array as the array that is resolved with the promise because it will replace ``res.locals.styles``, not append to it.